Kidney Stones: What Foods Should You Eat & Avoid?

 Diet rich in sodium can trigger kidney stones formation as it increases the amount of calcium in your urine.
 According to current guidelines, limit your total daily sodium consumption to 2,300 mg.

 Less calcium in your diet can lead to the formation of kidney stones.
 Make sure that you’re consuming enough calcium foods such as milk, cheese, paneer, yogurt, spinach, almonds, beans, etc.

 Pomegranate juice has been used time and again to improve overall kidney function.
 Packed with antioxidants, it helps in preventing the formation of stones and may help in flushing out the existing ones.
 It also lowers your urine’s acidity level i.e. it increases the Ph and hence reduces your risk for future kidney stones.
 You shouldn’t drink pomegranate juice if you’re taking:

 - Medications for lowering cholesterol like rosuvastatin

-Lemons contain citrate, a chemical that prevents calcium stones formation.
+Lemons contain citrate, a chemical that prevents calcium stone formation.
 Citrate can also help in breaking up small stones and allowing them to pass more easily.
 Apart from this, lemon juice can also improve digestive health and vitamin C deficiency.